danbev/learning-rust/README.md

 Perhaps this is not used or I'm not understanding how it should be used.
 The docs above refer to libraries that have been loaded before this code runs.

-This is rest of the assembly code is setting up argument, 7 of them.
+The rest of the assembly code is setting up argument, 7 of them.
 6 are passed in registers and one on the stack for the  `__libc_start_main` function:
 ```c
 int __libc_start_main(int *(main) (int, char * *, char * *),   // rdi
                       int argc,                                // rsi